 This is true in any part of life and sex.
 It’s especially true when it comes to primal sexy play, rough sex or BDSM.

 This is because taking the leadership or dominant role requires you to make decisions about your partner’s safety.
 You also need to figure out what is the right intensity for the other person, so that it is exciting but not overwhelming for them.

-Even with vanilla sex, as the top or leader you need to make decisions and gauge the right speed, intensity and flow of activities that will work best for your partner.
+Even with vanilla sex, as the top or leader you need to make decisions and gauge the right speed, intensity and flow of activities that will work best for your partner, not just yourself.